iboB/ibob.github.com/_posts/2022-09-04-the-case-for-optional-ref-and-void.md

 }
 ```

 ...But that's wrong!
 The problem is that optional is falsy by default.
-Even if we had first class `void` and `std::optional<void>`, the code above wouldn't work, as the default constructor of `optional` would be equivalent to the value constructor, both having a `void` argument.
+Even if we had first class `void` and `std::optional<void>`, the code above wouldn't work, as the default constructor of `optional` would be equivalent to the value constructor[^1], both having a `void` argument.
 It would have to be rewritten with emplace just like the in the dedicated `void` vode from the previous example:

 ```c++
 template <typename F, typename...
 Args>